 The housing market is draped in uncertainty at the moment.
-The economy is fragile, we’re still uncertain about what Brexit will truly mean for the UK, and people are more reluctant to buy as a result.
-At the same time, many people are short on the funds needed for an extension to their home – which means they are left with less space than they need.
-However, converting your garage could be the perfect way to get extra space without the expense.
+The economy is fragile, and people are more reluctant to move as a result.
+At the same time, many people are short on the funds needed for an extension to their home.
+This means they are left with less space than they need.
+However, converting your garage could be the perfect way to get extra space without the expense. we take a look at the benefits of having a garage conversion here:

 It Boosts the Value of Your Home